Protests, some violent, spread in wake of George Floyd death

 “You are disgracing our city,” she told protesters.
 “You are disgracing the life of George Floyd and every other person who has been killed in this country.
 We are better than this.
 We are better than this as a city.
 We are better than this as a country.
 Go home, go home.”

-Bottoms was flanked by rappers T.I. and Killer Mike, as well as the King’s daughter, Bernice King.
+Bottoms was flanked by rappers T.I. and Killer Mike, as well as King’s daughter, Bernice King.

 Killer Mike cried as he spoke.